chromium/chromium/docs/ui/animation_builder/animation_builder.md

   ~AnimationBuilder();

   // Options for the whole animation

   AnimationBuilder& SetPreemptionStrategy(
       ui::LayerAnimator::PreemptionStrategy preemption_strategy);
+  // Called when the animation starts.
+  AnimationBuilder& OnStarted(base::OnceClosure callback);
+  // Called when the animation ends.
+Not called if animation is aborted.
+  AnimationBuilder& OnEnded(base::OnceClosure callback);
+  // Called when a sequence repetition ends and will repeat.
+Not called if
+  // sequence is aborted.
+  AnimationBuilder& OnWillRepeat(base::RepeatingClosure callback);
+  // Called if animation is aborted for any reason.
+Should never do anything
+  // that may cause another animation to be started.
+  AnimationBuilder& OnAborted(base::OnceClosure callback);
+  // Called when the animation is scheduled.
+  AnimationBuilder& OnScheduled(base::OnceClosure callback);

   // Creates a new sequence (that optionally repeats).
   AnimationSequenceBlock Once();